 Personal Data can also be processed if it is necessary for the legitimate interests of the Ipsos group and where national legislation provides for this basis (e.g. GDPR Article 6(1)(f)).
 The legal basis of legitimate interest for processing is not recognised in every country, and relevant national legislation will take precedence.
-Generally, special categories of Personal Data may not be processed on the basis of legitimate interest if, in the individual case, there is evidence that the interests of the Data Subject merit protection and that this protection takes precedence.
+Generally, special categories of Personal Data may not be processed based on legitimate interest!
+In any event, Personal Data may not be processed on the basis of a legitimate interest if, in the individual case, there is evidence that the interests of the Data Subject merit protection and that this protection takes precedence.
 Before Personal Data are processed on the legitimate interest basis, it is necessary to determine whether there is an interest that merits protection and a legitimate interest assessment (in the form of a DPIA with a particular focus on the legitimate interest) needs to be conducted by the relevant Ipsos group company.
 Any such assessment has to be validated by the applicable DPO or CPO.